top of page

 21 August 2025

 Resumes are prime real estate.
-With a select amount of space and words to highlight your skills, qualifications, achievements, and talent, it's important to write your resume to create impact to showcase what you bring to a prospective employer.
+With a select amount of space and words to highlight your skills, qualifications, achievements, and talent, it's important to write your resume to create impact that showcases your value to a prospective employer.
 Let's review some key tips.

 #1 DO YOUR RESEARCH